jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 ## Limitations

-While the tool is becoming pretty excellent, it is worth noting that there are (still) some important limitations which makes 100% support for all sources, currently, not possible.
+While the tool is becoming pretty excellent, it is worth noting that there are (still) some limitations.
+Not many AFAICS.

 ### Session from-to support - **Solved, merge support is in for SGD, available in main**